auth0/Lock-Facebook.Android/README.md

 Lock-Facebook helps you integrate native Login with [Facebook Android SDK](https://github.com/facebook/facebook-android-sdk) and [Lock](https://auth0.com/lock)

+# Deprecation notice

+This package relies on a token endpoint that is now considered deprecated.
+If your Auth0 client was created after Jun 8th 2017 you won't be able to use this package.

+We recommend using browser-based flows to authenticate users.
+You can do that using then [auth0.android](https://github.com/auth0/auth0.android#authentication-with-hosted-login-page) package's `WebAuthProvider` class, as explained in [this document](https://auth0.com/docs/libraries/auth0-android).

 ## Requirements

 Android 4.0 or later & Facebook Android SDK 4.+